 The consolidated entity is exposed to financial risk from changes in fish prices and sale volume of fishery livestock.
-As at 30 April 2020, the consolidated entity has approximately 800,000 tails of fishery livestocks.
-Presently entering into ongoing contracts with customers is not industry practice nor is it viable for the consolidated entity.
+As at 30 April 2021, the consolidated entity has approximately 850,000 (2020: 800,000) tails of fishery livestocks.
+Presently, it is the consolidated entity's policy that it does not enter forward sale contract (either volume and/or pricing).
+In addition, entering into ongoing contracts with customers is not industry practice nor is it financially viable for the consolidated entity to do so.